-Numbers of vacancies are notified by UPSC which remains around 700-1000 for civil services.
+Every year UPSC releases its notification for CS recruitment in February.
+In recent years, the average remains around 700-1000 for civil services.
 But only the top 70-100 candidates are allotted Indian Administrative Service.
-Indian Police Service is the second most opted choice among services, third is Indian Foreign Service, Fourth is Indian Revenue Services and then other civil services follow.
+Indian Police Service is the second most opted choice among services, third is the Indian Foreign Service, Fourth is Indian Revenue Services, and then other civil services follow.

-PT is conducted in the month of June for which form and notification released by the Union Public Service Commission, New Delhi in the month of February.
+PT is conducted in June, for which form and notification released by the Union Public Service Commission, New Delhi in February.